Dino: The Great Egg-Scape: Plot

 Dino is working as a night watchman at the Bedrock Museum.
 When a last-of-its-kind golden and green-spotted brontosaurus egg is stolen while he's sleeping on duty, the museum curator orders Dino to find the egg or else he loses his job.
 While police cars are pursuing the thief, the egg falls out of the thief's vehicle and rolls into the Flintstones house just as Dino is returning home.
-Dino is happy to see the returned egg and the baby brontosaurus breaks out of its shell.
-The baby starts crying because it's hungry, so Dino begins feeding it plenty of milk and food, causing the brontosaurus to suddenly grow into a gigantic creature.
+Dino is happy to see the returned egg and the baby brontosaurus breaks out of his shell.
+The baby starts crying because he is hungry, so Dino begins feeding him plenty of milk and food, causing the brontosaurus to suddenly grow into a gigantic creature.
 Dino also panics when he sees a special news bulletin on TV in which a sketch artist mistakenly identifies Dino as the thief who stole the egg.

-The huge baby brontosaurus escapes the Flintstones house and begins devouring anything in its path with Dino in hot pursuit.
-Eventually, the baby is happily reunited with its mother brontosaurus and as they walk away together, the baby waves goodbye to a tearful Dino.
+The huge baby brontosaurus escapes the Flintstones house and begins devouring anything in his path with Dino in hot pursuit.
+Eventually, the baby is happily reunited with his mother brontosaurus and as they walk away together, the baby waves goodbye to a tearful Dino.
 The museum curator is happy and amusingly says to Dino: "Sometimes to make an omelette, you have to break an egg!"